Managing secrets

 ssh-keygen -t rsa -f devspaces-id -P ""

-The last -P parameter defines a passphrase, which you can provide to ensure that an OpenShift administrator will not be able to use your keys.
-If you leave it empty, you will not be prompted for the passphrase when using the keys.
+The last -P parameter defines a passphrase, which you can provide to ensure that an OpenShift administrator cannot use your keys.
+If you leave it empty, it does not prompt you for the passphrase when using the keys.

-2. Execute this command to generate the known_hosts entry needed for this secret.
-Replace the word hostname with the IP address or the fully qualified hostname that you are going to use for interacting with the z/OS system, for example, in the Ansible inventory files.
-Replace ibmuser with the username that you are going to use on this z/OS system.
-Also remember to provide a -p parameter for the ssh port to use if is no the standard port.
-This command will first prompt you to check the ECDSA key fingerprint and then for your z/OS password.
+2. Execute this command to generate the "known_hosts" entry required for this secret.
+Replace the word <hostname> with the IP address or the fully qualified hostname that you use to interact with the z/OS system.
+Replace <username> with your username on the z/OS system.
+Also, remember to provide the -p parameter for the SSH port if it is not the standard port.
+This command first prompts you to check the ECDSA key fingerprint and then enter your z/OS password.

 exit

-If you are doing this for multiple machines, execute this command against each one and then manually concatenate all the outputs separated by a newline character into one file.
+If you do this for multiple machines, execute this command against each one and then manually concatenate all the outputs, separated by a newline character into one file.

-3. Now you have three files in your folder that need to be base64 encoded so their content can be used with an OpenShift secret.
+3. You have three files in your folder that must be base64 encoded so their contents can be used with an OpenShift secret.

 cat devspaces-id | base64 | tr -d '\n' > devspaces-id-private.txt